|MEETING PLACE:||Marrakech Menara Airport, Morocco|

 Day 1: Arrive Marrakech, Morocco

 Take advantage of the opportunity to see the sights of Marrakech by arriving in the morning on this day.
 You will be met at the airport by a local OARS representative who will take you to our hotel and make sure that you get settled in.
 Then it’s out to explore the local scenery, marketplace and culture.
-Tonight we gather for a pre-trip meeting and enjoy a no-host dinner in the city’s famous square, Jemaa el-Fnaa.
+This evening we gather for a pre-trip meeting and enjoy a no-host dinner in the city’s famous square, Jemaa el-Fnaa.

 Le Meridien N’Fis Hotel